jonathanpeppers/Xamarin.Forms.Mocks/README.md

 {
     var label = new Label();
     label.LoadFromXaml("<Label xmlns:f=\"clr-namespace:Xamarin.Forms.Mocks.Tests;assembly=Xamarin.Forms.Mocks.Tests\" Text=\"{f:Terrible}\" />");
-    Assert.AreEqual("2016", label.Text);
+    Assert.AreEqual("2016", label.Text); //amirite?
 }
 ```

 # How does it work?

 The main issue with trying to call `Xamarin.Forms.Init()` yourself for unit testing is that all kinds of interfaces and classes are marked `internal`.
-I get around this by conforming to `[InternalsVisibleTo]` which is declared for the purposes of unit testing Xamarin.Forms itself.
+I get around this by conforming to `[assembly: InternalsVisibleTo]` which is declared for the purposes of unit testing Xamarin.Forms itself.

 I merely named the output assembly `Xamarin.Forms.Core.UnitTests.dll`, and the `MockForms` class is able to call internal stuff all it wants.
 Just remember marking something `internal` does not mean someone tricky can't call it if they are determined enough.